Ousiometrics: The essence of meaning aligns with a power-danger-structure framework instead of valence-arousal-dominance: Introduction

-\textbf{2.
-The focus on types alone and not tokens:}\\ We use the standard type-token language for describing entities~\cite{herdan1960a}: Type refers to an entity's class (or species) while token refers to an entity itself as an instance of that class.
+We use the standard type-token language for describing entities~\cite{herdan1960a}: Type refers to an entity's class (or species) while token refers to an entity itself as an instance of that class.
 Beyond language, the type-token distinction appears across all complex systems with heavy-tailed distributions of component frequencies.
 Perhaps in settings not involving words and texts, the problems with studying only types would be more apparent.
 For example, in determining some overall measure of a forest, we would not want to assign equal weight to the most common and the most rare species.
 Here, we will study both lexicons (types) and large-scale texts (tokens), gaining separate results from both.

 Almost all essential meaning studies have been at the level of types, each word or concept given equal weighting.
 However, we must consider the weight of types in a text according to the frequency of their corresponding tokens~\cite{herdan1960a}.
 Only then can we make defensible observations about a whole space of communication.
-The ANEW study~\cite{bradley1999a}, for example, is based on 1,034 expert chosen words which proved to be a poor fit for natural language~\cite{reagan2015b}.
+The ANEW study~\cite{bradley1999a}, for example, is based on 1,034 expert chosen words which proved to be a poor fit for natural language~\cite{reagan2017a}.
 By contrast, with careful consideration of word usage, we were able to show that the Polyanna Principle~\cite{boucher1969a} manifests a linguistic positivity bias across 24 corpora spanning 10 languages~\cite{dodds2015a}.